What Happened To The Queen?

-Lately our recognition of Mothers Day feels like how we recognize Black History Month.
-By that I mean that after February is over it’s back to business as usual for most of us unless there is another crises in black America.
-As a black man I remain exasperated in our conscience or memory loss that objectifies and degrades our women (all women) how my race and gender.
-Yet American feminism cannot be ignored because of its internal racism coexisting in a white male dominated society.
+Lately, our recognition of Mothers Day feels like how we recognize Black History Month.
+By that, I mean that after February is over it’s back to business as usual for most of us unless there are other crises in black America.
+As a black man, I remain exasperated in our conscience or memory loss that objectifies and degrades our women (all women) how my race and gender.
+Yet American feminism cannot be ignored because of its internal racism coexisting in a white male-dominated society.
 This double assimilation leads to self-doubt in many African American women.

 Finally, what causes the difficulty in reestablishing the Queen’s gender and racial equity?
 Her lack of relevance is systemically provoked.
 A balance of patience and persistence with African American men in revaluing the Queen is a must.
 More African American women must identify and work on their own individual racial and gender respectability.
 The rest of us must make a more honest change in our expectations of them.
-By doing this both groups investment will be for the children who are not yet born and the queens among them.
+By doing this both group's investments will be for the children who are not yet born and the queens among them.
+Published in May 2016.